AdobeDocs/vsc-extensions/README.md

 ### Supported Markdown extensions

-- Note, Caution, Important, Tip, and Warning
+- Note, Caution, Important, Tip, Warning, Admin, Availability, Prerequisites
 - Embedded video
 - More Like This
 - Various UI tags for localization

+## Installation

+The easiest way to install

 ## Examples